zebrunner/legacy-documentation/docs/guide/test_runs_and_sessions.md

 ![Test Runs Page](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/test_runs_page.gif?raw=true)

 ## Test launches
 To start running tests, you need to add your GitHub repository.
-Or choose our Carina demo repository to try out the Zebrunner testing process (the option is available while you are creating your company).
+Or get a sample test automation project to your GitHub account while creating your company in Zebrunner (read more in [Getting Started](https://zebrunner.github.io/documentation/getting_started).

 ### Add repository
 To add a new repository, perform the following steps: